 Just look at these photos below.
 I guess no comments are needed.

 Taking the train to Tibet you will be able to see how diverse China is.
 The spectacular mountains, lakes, rivers and hills will take your breath away, that’s for sure.

 With no doubt, the China- Tibet railway connection is an engineering miracle.
 You can admire now-caped mountains and glaciers as the railways goes 5072 meter above sea level.
 Truly amazing!

 The sky is crystal clear and you can see it from the train windows.

-2) Health reasons– there is a reason for Tibet being called the “Roof of the World” and this reason is its height.
+There is a reason for Tibet being called the “Roof of the World” and this reason is its height.
 Tibet is the highest region on earth with its average elevation of 4,900 meters.
 Therefore you can experience a massive altitude sickness when taking a direct flight to Lhasa (headache, breathlessness and discomfort).
-You can reduce the reaction to the altitude by lengthening the period of time of reaching high altitude, and travelling to Lhasa by train seems to be the best idea in this case.
+You can reduce the reaction to the altitude by lengthening the period of time of reaching high altitude, and traveling to Lhasa by train seems to be the best idea in this case.